MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 The purpose of `startingDirectory` is to launch a new Windows Terminal instance in the given directory.
 If the terminal runs any code that changes its directory, that may be a good place to take a look.

+## Deleting a profile

+By default, the Windows Terminal ships with a built-in PowerShell and a Command Prompt profile.
+Terminal will also autodetect if other command line applications are installed, such as Powershell Core, WSL distributions (Ubuntu, Debian, etc), or Azure Cloud Shell.
+We call these types of automatically generated profiles "Dynamic profiles".

+For both built-in and dynamic profiles, deleting the profile from your Terminal settings.json file will not remove it from your profiles.
+Built-in profiles are defined in `defaults.json`, so they're alwways available.
+Dynamic profiles will attempt to create a json stub for their profile in your `settings.json` file whenever a profile is not already present in the file.

+The only way to truly remove these profiles from the list is by "hiding" them.
+To hide a profile, add the property `"hidden": false` to the profile.

 ## Ctrl+= does not increase the font size

 If you are using a German keyboard layout, you may run into this problem. <kbd>ctrl+=</kbd> gets deserialized as <kbd>ctrl+shift+0</kbd> if your main keyboard layout is set to German.
 This is the correct mapping for German keyboards.